 "Shine On" from "Come Back, Lily Lightly"

 "Nothing Says Christmas Like A Pair of Socks" from a Very Minty Christmas.
-A cute little number that shows off just how ditzy and adorably cute Minty is.
+A cute little number showing just how ditzy and adorably cute Minty is.

 G3.5's "Somewhere Super New," as well as the main theme.